Mosida, Utah: History

 By 1912, 8000 acre of land had been plowed, 50,000 fruit trees planted, and 50000 USbu of grain harvested.
 The company built a 25-room luxury hotel which became the town landmark, used to house tourists and prospective investors.
 Those who came to consider purchasing tracts of land or shares of stock were given a grand tour and a powerful sales pitch about Mosida's natural advantages and bright future.
 No expense was spared to impress the guests; a fine passenger boat ferried them across the lake to and from Provo.
 Locals sometimes used the boat as a dance floor for parties.
 The Mosida Fruit Lands Company soon added more houses, a store, a post office, and even a school.
 They imported two French cooks to provide their workers the best of meals at the boarding house.
 The company's salesmanship was effective; by 1913 some 400 people had moved to Mosida and were working the farms and orchards.

 The new residents quickly found that life in Mosida did not live up to the promotional literature's glowing descriptions.
-The fruit trees began to die; it transpired that the soil was too salty and mineralized for them.
-Other crops such as wheat and peanuts did better, but swarms of grasshoppers damaged the surviving crops, especially the alfalfa.
+The fruit trees began to die due to high salt and mineral levels.
+Other crops such as wheat and peanuts were more productive, but swarms of grasshoppers damaged the surviving crops, especially the alfalfa.
 Transportation to and from the isolated site was a challenge, and became even harder when the Mosida boat was destroyed in a fire on April 17, 1913.
 The pumping and irrigation operations also proved more expensive than planned, despite a second pumping plant installed in 1914.
 The lake level fluctuated widely from year to year, dropping so low in 1915 that the water could no longer be pumped.
 Individual landowners and the company itself found themselves increasingly in debt, and in 1915 the Mosida Fruit Lands Company was placed under court-ordered receivership.
 Creditors tried to keep the project going for a few more years, but by 1917 most people had left.
 The population dropped to 67 by 1920, and with no more water or power available Mosida died.
 The last resident stayed until 1924.

-Some ruins of Mosida still stand, including the foundations of the hotel and schoolhouse, and the concrete pumphouse walls.
+Some ruins of Mosida still stand, including the foundations of the hotel and schoolhouse and the concrete walls of a pumphouse.